16lbs of fat loss & 2.5 months later on the potato diet

 How I lost a lot of fat without much pain or time consumed

-I’ve been on the potato diet for about 2.5 months and lost about 16lbs of fat mass with no real lean mass lost.
-I’ve been taking a monthly DEXA scan to help track my progress, and I was really surprised that I lost only fat on the first scan and surprised when I gained back some lean mass and still lost a lot of fat mass on the second round 5 weeks later.
+I’ve been on the potato diet for about 2.5 months and have lost approximately 16 pounds of fat mass, with no significant loss of lean mass.
+I’ve been taking a monthly DEXA scan to help track my progress, and I was surprised to find that I lost only fat on the first scan.
+I was even more surprised when I gained back some lean mass and still lost a significant amount of fat mass on the second scan, five weeks later.
 Considering the slight variation of lean mass lost and gained as noise, I probably have not lost any lean mass.

-Previously, I tried a high-fat keto diet for one month around June and lost 10lbs during that month.
-My energy levels weren’t that great even at the end of it, and keto induction was pretty brutal for me.
-On the other hand, the high starch potato diet was the opposite, where my energy levels were better than baseline.
-Overall, since May 2024, I’ve lost about 30lbs.
+Previously, I tried a high-fat keto diet for one month around June and lost 10 lbs during that month.
+My energy levels weren’t that great, even at the end of it, and keto induction was pretty brutal for me.
+On the other hand, the high-starch potato diet was the opposite, as my energy levels were better than baseline.
+Overall, since May 2024, I’ve lost about 30 lbs.
 I also dropped from a high of 1.9 lbs of visceral fat to 0.8 lbs.
-The other 5lbs lost were other small experiments in between.
-My DEXA scan showed 189 lbs was from my clothing and 1 or 2 lbs of weight gain after stopping the diet for a week, which I’m not worried about.
-I‘ve done my last 2 or 3 DEXA scans fasted to limit variation more.
+The other 5 lbs lost were from other small experiments in between.
+My DEXA scan showed 189 lbs was from my clothing, and 1 or 2 lbs of weight gain after stopping the diet for a week, which I’m not worried about.
+I‘ve done my last two or three DEXA scans fasted to minimize variation.

 I am probably the slimmest I’ve been since I was 4 or 5 years old.
 Even when I was lighter, my belly had never been this small.
-I‘ve been doing Apple Fitness weight training for about 1.5 years, so I’m guessing I’ve gained some muscle mass compared to those years.
-Other benefits are better mental energy, my general heart rate for everything (resting and exercise) dropping ten bpm within a week, much better general cardio performance, and a warmer body temperature overall.
+I‘ve been doing Apple Fitness weight training for about 1.5 years, so I’m guessing I’ve gained some muscle mass over that period.
+Other benefits include improved mental energy, a general drop in heart rate for both resting and exercising (by ten bpm within a week), enhanced general cardio performance, and a warmer overall body temperature.

 My Potato Diet Experience

-If you don’t know, the potato diet is eating unlimited amounts of potatoes as you feel like it, along with fat-free, low-calorie sauces and calorie-free drinks like coffee, water, etc. I avoided artificially sweetened zero-calorie drinks for most of it.
-I had a lot of soy and other sauces with my potatoes, peeled the skin, and steamed them in an instant pot.
+If you're not familiar, the potato diet involves eating unlimited amounts of potatoes as desired, along with fat-free, low-calorie sauces and calorie-free beverages like coffee and water.
+I avoided artificially sweetened zero-calorie drinks for most of it.
+I had a lot of soy and other sauces with my potatoes, peeled the skin, and steamed them in an Instant Pot.

 I’ve found it to suppress my appetite like no other diet, and I’m not craving any more food.
-I‘ve tried eating a lot of bread and rice, and there is something special about potatoes that stops me from craving more food or being hungry, along with probably other special effects.
-This effect was powerful, especially in the beginning.
-I’ve written up this article for my guesses as to why and more details about the diet in this article.
+I‘ve tried eating a lot of bread and rice, and there's something special about potatoes that stops me from craving more food or feeling hungry, along with probably other beneficial effects.
+This effect was particularly powerful at the beginning.
+I’ve written this article based on my assumptions about the diet and provided additional details.

-While on the diet, I did moderate strength training 1-3 times a week, ice skating with my partner two times a week, and other walking-level activities.
+While on the diet, I engaged in moderate strength training 1-3 times a week, ice skating with my partner twice a week, and other low to moderate-intensity activities.
 Most days of the potato diet, my energy was better than usual.
 When I started tracking my calorie intake later in the diet, I would naturally only want to eat about 1600 to 2300 calories daily.

-Nutritionally, about 2000 calories a day are consumed with soy sauce and coffee.
+Nutritionally, approximately 2,000 calories per day are consumed with soy sauce and coffee.
 You eat 411g of carbs, 47g of protein, and 2.6 g of fat.
 Potatoes eaten in large volumes have way more nutrition than you would think.

 Mostly Potato Diet

 3 to 4 weeks into the potato-only diet, I started not feeling the best and wanted to stop the diet.
-I guessed I was not feeling the best due to missing micronutrition.
+I guessed I wasn't feeling my best due to a lack of micronutrition.
 So I went into the Cronometer app and calculated the minimum of what I could eat that would cover most of my missing micronutrition, and it comes down to adding this in addition to unlimited potatoes:

 🥚 3 eggs, poached in the microwave with runny yolks to have more nutrition from runny vs. hard yolks (choline and many others, 250 cal)